 State provides funding to an education nonprofit in hopes of closing the gap in six districts

 (Madison, WI) June 29, 2021 — For years, the state of Wisconsin has struggled to address the achievement gap between white and black students, which, according to The National Assessment of Education Progress (NAEP), is the worst in the nation.
 Research shows, in order to avoid an achievement gap, it has to be addressed early.
-That’s why the Department of Public Instruction is partnering with the nonprofit Waterford.org to provide the award-winning Waterford Upstart program to low-income families with 4-year-old children in six districts across the state.
+That’s why the Department of Public Instruction is partnering with the nonprofit Waterford.org to provide the award-winning Waterford Upstart program to under-resourced families with 4-year-old children in six districts across the state.

 “Wisconsin has the worst racial achievement gap in the nation, and this program should help address this issue,” said Representative Jeremy Thiesfeldt, Assembly Committee on Education Chairman and the lead Assembly author of the legislation establishing the funding for Waterford Upstart.
 “I am pleased that this legislation was signed into law with broad, bipartisan support, and I look forward to seeing the positive impact the Waterford Upstart program will have for Wisconsin children.”